 Remove the paper towel, bread, apple, or lettuce after about two days.
 Stir the sugar with a fork.
 Suggestion: To keep this brown sugar moist, use a clay sugar softener, as explained next.

-We can use a clay (terracotta) sugar softener to soften brown sugar again and to keep it moist for a longer period.
+I use a clay (terracotta) sugar softener to soften brown sugars again and again.
 We can buy them in many shapes, such as bears, disks, and squares.
 The advantage of the clay softener is it may be permanently kept inside the container to prevent the sugar from hardening.
 Here is how you prepare it to use:

 Soak the clay softener in water for fifteen minutes and then wipe excess moisture with a paper towel.